+WORLD-Laret

+VOLUME 25 ISSUE 2 | Published semi-annually for the donors and supporters of World Hope International

+The Power of Hope

+Dear Friends,

+In the last 25 years, World Hope has impacted more than 7.5 million people across 30 countries by implementing market-based and community-driven solutions with over \$227 million in donor investments focused on Water, Sanitation, Energy, Health, and Protection services to provide education to children, restoration services for human trafficking survivors and other social services for vulnerable women and children.
+Today, World Hope employs over 172 employees and partners with over 179 organizations to continue serving vulnerable people.

-As we celebrate 25 years since the founding of World Hope, I am thankful for the people who are leading the way to promote human dignity and build opportunity and hope - people like you who support our work and like World Hope country staff who are committed to making a difference every day around the world.
+As we celebrate 25 years, we are thankful for the people who are leading the way to promote human dignity and build opportunity and hope-people like you who support our work and like World Hope country staff who are committed to making a difference every day around the world.
 We are so grateful for each one of you, and I hope you will be as inspired as I am hearing this story from one of our Cambodia team members, Pheap.

+WORLD HOPE INTERNATIONAL, INC.